-SOS repair can define as the DNA repair system, which makes the use of RecA regulatory protein, to inhibit the repressor activity and to activate the SOS inducer genes to treat the damage and stands for “Save Our Soul”.
+SOS repair refers to the DNA repair system, which uses RecA regulatory protein to inhibit the repressor’s activity and activate the SOS inducer genes to recover the DNA damage.
+It stands for “Save Our Soul”.
 The SOS system remains repressed until the conversion of RecA protein into RecA protease.
-It does not repair the DNA damage completely and only provides tolerance to the organism affected.
+It does not repair the DNA damage completely but provides tolerance ability to the affected organism.

 In normal DNA, a bacterial cell does not need DNA repair genes to be activated.
-Thus there should be some controller that must control the expression of such genes.
-LexA acts as a repressor protein, that binds to the particular site of DNA refers as SOS box.
+Thus, there should be some controller that must control the expression of such genes.
+LexA acts as a repressor protein that binds to the particular site of DNA or SOS box.
 The binding will repress the activity of SOS genes.

-But in case of mutated DNA, the LexA repressor must be inactivated to induce the expression of SOS genes.
-In an SOS system, RecA acts as an activator of SOS genes, that cause proteolysis of the repressor protein and allow the expression of SOS genes into different DNA repairing inducer proteins.
+But in mutated DNA, the inactivation of LexA repressor becomes necessary to induce the expression of SOS genes.
+RecA acts as an activator of SOS genes in the SOS system, which causes proteolysis of the repressor protein and allows the SOS genes expression into different DNA repairing inducer proteins.

 An SOS system composed of the following components:

-Regulator protein: It is encoded by “RecA” gene whose function is to activate the repressed SOS system, by inhibiting the binding of LexA to the SOS operator.
+- Regulator protein: It is encoded by the “RecA” gene, whose function is to activate the repressed SOS system by inhibiting the binding of LexA to the SOS operator.

-Repressor protein: It is encoded by “LexA” gene which causes inactivation of inducer proteins and binds to the operator to cause repression of the SOS system.
+- Repressor protein: It is encoded by the “LexA” gene, which causes the inactivation of inducer proteins.
+The repressor binds to the operator and causes inactivation or repression of the SOS system.

-Inducer proteins: These are encoded by SOS-box genes that can activate the inducer proteins relative to the type of DNA damage.
+- Inducer proteins: They are encoded by SOS-box genes that can activate the inducer proteins relative to the type of DNA damage.

 |SOS proteins||Encoded by||Functions|